aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 Complex body panels requiring three-dimensional shaping undergo hydroforming, where flat aluminum blanks are placed on a die and high-pressure hydraulic fluid forces the metal to conform to the die shape.
 This process achieves complex geometries impossible with conventional stamping while reducing the number of separate panels that must be joined, improving structural integrity and reducing weight.

-The hydroforming equipment requires significant hydraulic fluid volumes, but the fluid is maintained in a completely closed system with filtration removing any contamination and returning the fluid to service indefinitely.
+The hydroforming equipment requires significant hydraulic fluid volumes,   the fluid is maintained in a completely closed system with filtration removing any contamination and returning the fluid to service indefinitely.
 The equipment is powered by electric motors rather than pneumatic or hydraulic systems driven by fossil fuels, aligning with the overall sustainability commitment.

 **Panel Joining:**